cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-adaptive-viewport.md

 ---
-title: Oculus Rift: Adaptive Pixel Density
+title: "Oculus Rift: Adaptive Pixel Density"
 ---
 Adaptive Pixel Density allows applications to scale down the application viewport as GPU resources exceed 85% utilization, and to scale up as they become more available.
 This feature is currently available for Rift development only.

 For CPU-bound applications, this feature has the potential to improve visual quality.

 The following charts illustrate pixel density (gold) and frames per second (blue) on a demo application with Adaptive Pixel Density off and on, respectively.

 ![](/images/documentation-unreal-latest-concepts-unreal-adaptive-viewport-0.png)
 ![](/images/documentation-unreal-latest-concepts-unreal-adaptive-viewport-1.png)